Save22/developers/README.md

 Have your account registered as contributor to this repo or fork it.

+Clone the repo and install everything in `requirements.pip` inside a virtualenv.

 ## Writing new content

 Create a file in this format under the `content` directory: